 If you didn’t know the LES is a valve right above the stomach known for playing an important role in keeping acid inside the stomach.
 The pyloric sphincter is below the stomach, and this helps control the digestion and exit area of the stomach.
 The UES in right below the larynx (throat area) and is meant to help stop acid from entering the larynx area.

-Keep in mind if an LES is opening and not closely properly to keep acid inside the stomach it sometimes isn’t always directly related to the LES.
+Keep in mind if the LES is opening and not closely properly to keep acid inside the stomach it sometimes isn’t always directly related to the LES.

 For example, if the pyloric sphincter is not working correctly or you have slow mobility of the digestive tract this can increase stomach pressure which can in turn make the LES release and open and therefore the LES wouldn’t be the root cause.